wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-mock-server.md

 Once you have successfully deployed the service, you can [test](../../testing/test-rest-endpoints-via-the-openapi-console.md), [manage](../../api-management/lifecycle-management.md), and [observe](../../monitoring-and-insights/observability-overview.md) it like any other component type in Choreo.

-## Serving dynamic contents
+## Serve dynamic content

-The prism mock service is capable of serving dynamic contents when the OpenAPI specification contains `x-faker` attribute to the properties.
-To use the prism mock service with dynamic contents, the clients should add `prefer:dynamic=true` in the request headers.
+The Prism mock service is capable of serving dynamic content if the OpenAPI specification includes the `x-faker` attribute for properties.
+To use the Prism mock service with dynamic content, clients must add the `prefer:dynamic=true` header in the request.

-Refer to the [prism documentation](https://docs.stoplight.io/docs/prism/9528b5a8272c0-dynamic-response-generation-with-faker) for more information.
+For more information on dynamically generated responses with the `x-faker` attribute, see the [Prism documentation](https://docs.stoplight.io/docs/prism/9528b5a8272c0-dynamic-response-generation-with-faker).